 Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2021.

 Tablets are a great way of taking a good-sized, high quality screen with you wherever you go.
 They're bigger than smartphones (just) and come without the threat of work that a laptop brings.
-They're comparatively good value too but if you're thinking of buying one, you need to ask yourself a few questions.
+They're made to fit all kinds of budgets too.
+Which tablet is the right one for you?

 What screen size do you want?
 Bigger-screened tablets make films, photos and TV shows look more impressive and are better suited to gaming, but they're heavier, less portable and usually more expensive.